cypress-io/cypress-react-unit-test/README.md

 - [Test The Interface Not The Implementation](https://glebbahmutov.com/blog/test-the-interface/) compares Jest + React Testing Library to cypress-react-unit-test + Cypress Testing Library
 - [Components People Test](https://glebbahmutov.com/blog/components-people-test/) about testing a component inside a Next.js-powered blog

+Curious how we keep this library well-tested and all its examples up-to-date?
+Read the [Testing Pyramids](https://glebbahmutov.com/blog/testing-pyramids/) blog post.

 ## Presentations

 It is better to see something once than to hear about a thousand times.
 Watch one of the talks below to see this library in action.